OneUptime/oneuptime/server-monitor/README.md

 #### Linux

 Services created by the daemon are like other services running on Linux.
 It can be started/stopped using `service fyipeservermonitor start` or `service fyipeservermonitor stop` and logs are available.
 This file is created in /etc/init.d by default.
-Additionally, log files are generated in /var/log/fyipeservermonitor/ for general output and error logging.
+Additionally, log files are generated in /var/log/Fyipe Server Monitor/ for general output and error logging.

 #### Mac

 Services created by the daemon are similar to most other services running on OSX.
 It can be stopped from the Activity Monitor and make logs available in the Console app.
 A plist file is created in /Library/LaunchDaemons by default.
-Additionally, two log files are generated in /Library/Logs/fyipeservermonitor/ for general output and error logging.
+Additionally, two log files are generated in /Library/Logs/Fyipe Server Monitor/ for general output and error logging.

 #### Windows